portlandcodeschool/frontend-freelancer/week08/week08_plan.md

 * Customer overview document (in Basecamp)
 * Wireframes document (in Basecamp)
 * technical overivew - what aspects of wordpress you are going to use and how you plan on building the site

+### jQuery Interactive exercise

+* Fetching jQuery for use in your site
+* Using jQuery selection, traversal, manipulation
+* Implementing a simple UI pattern with jQuery